Search Results for: why i write

 George Orwell, ‘Politics and the English Language’

-Writing is always a creative process, but a bit of research is useful whatever form you’re writing in.
-You might come across surprising facts, unsung heroes, untold stories, striking images, new perspectives, shocking statistics, unexpectedly poetic phrases – all material which will be really helpful for your work.
+Writing is a creative process, but a bit of research is useful whatever form you’re writing in.
+You might come across surprising facts, untold stories, new perspectives, shocking statistics – all material which will help your work.

 Let’s get the facts in order!